junxit/us-congress-bills-117/bill.md

     - **(A)** facilitate the administration of the universal application for Federal disaster assistance established under section 3;
     - **(B)** carry out the purposes of disaster assistance programs swiftly, efficiently, equitably, and in accordance with applicable laws, regulations, and the privacy and data protections provided under this section; and
     - **(C)** detect, prevent, and investigate waste, fraud, abuse, or discrimination in the administration of disaster assistance programs.
-  - **(2)** *Authorities of Administrator* In establishing and maintaining the electronic information sharing system under this subsection, the Administrator may collect and maintain disaster assistance information received from a disaster assistance agency and share such information with any other disaster assistance agency using such electronic information sharing system.
+  - **(2)** *Authorities of Administrator* In establishing and maintaining the electronic information sharing system under this subsection, the Administrator may collect and maintain disaster assistance information received from a disaster assistance agency or an applicant for a disaster assistance program and share such information with any other disaster assistance agency using such electronic information sharing system.
 - **(b)** *Data security* The Administrator may facilitate the collection of disaster assistance information into the electronic information sharing system established under this section only after the following requirements have been met:
-  - **(1)** The Secretary of Commerce certifies that the electronic information sharing system substantially complies with the data security standards and best practices of the National Institute of Standards and Technology.
+  - **(1)** The Administrator certifies that the electronic information sharing system substantially complies with the data security standards and best practices of the National Institute of Standards and Technology.
   - **(2)** The Secretary of Homeland Security publishes a privacy impact assessment for the electronic information sharing system, in accordance with section 222 of the Homeland Security Act of 2002 (6 U.S.C.
 142).
   - **(3)** The Administrator publishes standard rules of behavior for disaster assistance agencies and personnel granted access to disaster assistance information to protect such information from improper disclosure.
 - **(c)** *Collection and sharing of additional records and information*
-  - **(1)** *In general* The Administrator may authorize the collection, sharing, and use of additional disaster assistance information by publishing a notice on DisasterAssistance.gov that includes a detailed description of—
+  - **(1)** *In general* The Administrator may authorize the collection, maintenance, sharing, and use of additional disaster assistance information by publishing a notice on DisasterAssistance.gov that includes a detailed description of—
     - **(A)** the specific amendments to the collection, maintenance, and sharing of disaster assistance information authorized;
     - **(B)** why each such amendment to how disaster assistance information is collected, maintained, or shared is necessary to carry out the purposes of a disaster assistance program and consistent with the fair information practice principles; and
     - **(C)** the disaster assistance agencies that will be granted access to the additional information to carry out the purposes of any disaster assistance program.
   - **(2)** *Notice and publication requirements* The publication of a notice under paragraph (1) of a revision to the DisasterAssistance.gov system of records prior to any new collection, or uses, of Privacy Act categories of records, to carry out the purposes of a disaster assistance program with regard to a disaster declared by the President under section 401 or 501 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5170; 5191), shall be deemed to satisfy the notice and publication requirements of section 552a(e)(4) of title 5, United States Code, for the 90-day period beginning on the date on which the publication under paragraph (1) is made.
   - **(3)** *Waiver of information collection requirements*
-    - **(A)** *In general* Upon the declaration of a major disaster or emergency pursuant to section 401 or 501 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+    - **(A)** *In general* Upon the declaration of a major disaster or emergency pursuant to sections 401 or 501 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5170; 5191), the President may direct the Administrator to waive the requirements of subchapter I of chapter 35 of title 44, United States Code, with respect to voluntary collection of information for the duration of such major disaster or emergency.
     - **(B)** *Transparency* Upon exercising the waiver authority under subparagraph (A), the Administrator shall—
       - **(i)** promptly post on a website of the Federal Emergency Management Agency a brief justification for such waiver, the anticipated period of time such waiver will be in effect, and the agencies and offices within the Federal Emergency Management Agency to which such waiver shall apply; and
       - **(ii)** update the information relating to such waiver, as applicable.
+  - **(4)** *GAO review of waiver of information collection requirements*
+    - **(A)** *In general* Not later than 1 year after the date of enactment of this Act, the Comptroller General of the United States shall issue a report describing the benefits and potential risks associated with authorizing the waiver of the information collection requirements described in paragraph (3).
+    - **(B)** *Contents* The report required under subparagraph (A) shall include an assessment of the extent to which a waiver described in paragraph (3) would—
+      - **(i)** affect the paperwork burden for individuals, small businesses, State, local and tribal governments, and other persons;
+      - **(ii)** affect the consistent application of Federal laws relating to—
+        - **(I)** privacy and confidentiality;
+        - **(II)** security of information; and
+        - **(III)** access to information; and
+      - **(iii)** encourage or deter a State or other entity from participating in the voluntary collection of information for the duration of a major disaster or emergency.
 - **(d)** *Use by other Federal agencies*
   - **(1)** *In general* The Administrator may permit a Federal agency other than the disaster assistance agencies listed in subparagraphs (A) through (C) of subsection (f)(2) to use the electronic information sharing system established under this section for the purpose of facilitating disaster-related assistance if such agency enters into an agreement containing the terms described in paragraph (2).
   - **(2)** *Agency agreement* An agreement between the Administrator and another Federal agency to use the electronic information sharing system established under this subsection shall contain the following terms:
     - **(A)** The Federal agency shall—
-      - **(i)** collect, share, maintain, and use disaster assistance information only as provided under this section and in substantial compliance with the data security standards and best practices of the National Institute of Standards and Technology; and
+      - **(i)** collect, share, maintain, and use disaster assistance information in compliance with this section and in substantial compliance with the data security standards and best practices of the National Institute of Standards and Technology; and
       - **(ii)** train any personnel granted access to disaster assistance information on the rules of behavior established by the Administrator under subsection (b)(3).
     - **(B)** In the event of any unauthorized disclosure of disaster assistance information, the Federal agency shall—
       - **(i)** notify the Administrator within 24 hours of discovering any such unauthorized disclosure;